-Every year, we analyse the data we have on the percentage of our pupils with very low attainment at the end of their key stage, compared to the percentage in similar schools.
-We use this analysis to help us plan our provision map.
-During the last few years statistics have shown that children in vulnerable groups have performed significantly above the local and national averages.
+Every term, we analyse the data we have on the percentage of our pupils with low attainment at the end of their key stage, analyse targets and appropriate interventions are put in place.

-Each term, the Headteacher will provide information to the governing body as to the numbers of pupils receiving SEN support provision and EHC's as well as any pupils for whom a Statutory Assessment has been requested.
+Each term, the Headteacher will provide information to the governing body as to the numbers of pupils receiving SEN support provision and EHCP's as well as any pupils for whom a Statutory Assessment has been requested.
 The number of pupils transferring to or from each type of provision will be noted.
 The Headteacher will report on any whole school developments in relation to inclusion, at the same time, and will ensure that governors are kept up to date with any legislative or local policy changes.

-The SENCO will meet with the SEND governor to discuss Inclusion and current SEND concerns.
+The SENDCo will meet with the SEND governor to discuss Inclusion and current SEND concerns.
 The SEND governor will lead governor monitoring of the SEN policy through sampling, observations and other procedures to be agreed annually.